marcelgoh/marcelgoh.github.io/about/index.md

 ![me](profile.jpeg){: .center-image}

-I'm a fourth-year undergraduate student at McGill University pursuing a BSc in Mathematics and Computer Science with a minor in Linguistics.
+I am a first-year masters student at McGill University, pursuing an M.Sc. in Mathematics.
+Before that I graduated with a B.Sc. in Mathematics and Computer Science with a minor in Linguistics, also from McGill.
 I was born in Singapore but spent most of my childhood in Leduc, Alberta.
 I graduated from Beaumont Composite High School before serving in the Singapore Armed Forces from 2015 to 2017.

-I received a traditional Java-based programming education from which I may never fully recover.
-When I write programs for fun I like to write in C, OCaml/Haskell/ML, PostScript, and Scheme.
-My academic interests include:

-+ probabilistic analysis of algorithms
-+ analysis of random discrete structures
-+ group theory
-+ additive combinatorics

 My favourite polygon is the pentagon.